PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 I. General Conventions
 ======================

 This section describes the general conventions that were used when coding the handshapes.
-These general conventions are organized in two groups: a) conventions regarding the labels and images of the predefined handshapes b) conventions regarding the transcriptions of the predefined handshapes.
+These general conventions are organized in two groups: a) conventions regarding the labels and images of the predefined handshapes, and b) conventions regarding the transcriptions of the predefined handshapes.

 a) Labels and Images of Handshapes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Naming of handshapes
-    - Names for handshapes typically follow the names given by *The Canadian Dictionary of ASL*.
+    - Names for handshapes typically follow the names given by *The Canadian Dictionary of ASL* [CDASL]_.
 In some cases, there are other possible names for a given handshape that we did not use, even if there are more concise possibilities (e.g. the handshape "bent-extended-V"could have alternatively been labeled "bent-3").

 - Conventions used for labels where multiple derivations from the baseline are involved:
     - Handshapes are sorted based on the first listed derivation in the label.
     - The following order was generally followed for consistency: [derivations involving the fingers (flexion, adduction), involving thumb, “combined”, base(s), “index”]
     - “Offset” is considered a derivation involving the thumb
-    - Derivations “modified”, “closed” and “open” are positioned fitting to the order in which they apply to the base relative to the other derivation.
-For example: for “spread-open-O” the modification “open” applies before the modification “spread”; for “open-O-index”, “open” must apply after “index” because “O-index” is essentially the handshape that is being modified.
+    - The derivations called “modified”, “closed” and “open” are positioned fitting to the order in which they apply to the base relative to the other derivation.
+For example: for “spread-open-O,” the modification “open” applies before the modification “spread”.

 - Labels for combined handshapes
     - All combined handshapes that have been coded involve at least one of either “I” or “Y” and have therefore been listed under one of those baseline handshapes as opposed to any other handshape they may be combined with.

-- Image match for base and derived
+- Relation between pictures of handshapes and transcription
     - For baseline handshapes, pictures and transcriptions should be an exact match.
     - For derived handshapes, the transcriptions will match the conventions below (see :ref:`derived_handshapes`), even if that means the picture is not an exact match.
 For example, the convention for thumb abduction for all “extended” handshapes is to have it be fully abducted ({).
 However, the image for “clawed-extended-L” shows a laterally positioned (L) thumb that is *not* fully abducted.
 The image shows what would have been transcribed as a neutral (<) abduction value, but the transcription uses { as the conventions dictate.
 This discrepancy between images and transcriptions is simply an artifact of the images we had available.